Carlos Correa Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins, including Carlos Correa (.158 batting average in his past 10 games), take on starter Tanner Bibee and the Cleveland Guardians at Target Field, Wednesday at 1:10 PM ET.
+The Minnesota Twins and Carlos Correa (.310 slugging percentage over his past 10 games, including one homer), battle starting pitcher Lucas Giolito and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Guardians.
+In his most recent appearance, he had three hits (going 3-for-5 with an RBI) against the Rangers.

 Carlos Correa Game Info & Props vs. the Guardians